-Dental veneers, also known as porcelain veneers, are thin shells custom-made with tooth-colored materials that are designed to coat the front teeth for cosmetic purposes.
+Dental veneers, also known as porcelain veneers, are thin shells custom-made with tooth-colored materials designed to coat the front teeth for cosmetic purposes.
 They come in different colors, shapes, lengths, and sizes, enhancing the appearance of teeth.
 In this article, let’s talk about how they are made.

 - Diagnosis and Planning of Treatment

 The first step of the procedure involves the patient’s active participation.
-During this appointment, you will need to discuss with your dentist the goals that you want to achieve for your teeth.
-Your dentist will check your teeth and see if dental veneers are some of your best option.
+During this appointment, you will need to discuss with your dentist the goals you want to achieve for your teeth.
+Your dentist will check your teeth and see if dental veneers are some of your best options.
 He or she may also explain how the procedure will go and what limitations you should know beforehand.

 The preparation stage involves removing the enamel of the tooth from the surface.
-The enamel that will be removed will measure more or less ½ millimeter.
+The enamel that will be removed will measure more or less ½ millimeters.
 This measurement will be the thickness of your veneer.

 Your dentist will receive the veneers from the laboratory after 2-4 weeks.
 If your teeth look unsightly, you may need to wear temporary dental veneers while waiting for your veneers to be placed weeks after.

 Before the bonding, your teeth will be cleaned and etched.
-A special cement will be applied to the veneer and then the veneer will be placed on your tooth.
+A special cement will be applied to the veneer, and then the veneer will be placed on your tooth.
 Once the veneer is properly positioned on your tooth, a dental light beam is applied to the veneer to activate the chemical in the cement and harden it.